riinr/procurl/bench/README.md

 let t2 = getMonoTime()

 let send   = t2 - t0    # How much time it takes to schedule the task,
-                        # makes more sense in threads
+                        # makes more sense in threads where is may spend
+                        # time waiting for locks

 let jitter = t1 - t0    # How much time it takes to other thread run
                         # this task. again makes more sense in threads
+                        # where fn
 ```

 We run that 1000 times, get the 5 most commons results.